jing-liu-778/JingLiuPortfolio/README.md

 ```

-In this project, I have navigate bar, three sections like About Me, Work, Contact information.
+In this project, I have navigate bar, three sections like "About Me", "Work", "Contact".
 The navigate bar can link to each section.
 In the "Work" section, I also set each project name link to the according project images.
 I use hover selector to present each project image, the image will get larger when the mouse move to the image.
 Each project image also link to the project website.
-I use flex box and media query to make the website has reponsive layout.
+I use flex box and media query to make the website has reponsive layout. git